CircleCI Xcode Image Release, Update and Deprecation Policy

 Xcode image releases

-We closely track and monitor Apple’s Xcode releases and always endeavor to release new images as quickly as possible.
-We can not provide an official SLA turnaround time for this as it is highly dependent on any changes made in Xcode and macOS.
+We closely track and monitor Apple’s Xcode releases and always aim to release new images as quickly as possible.
+Typically we aim to support a new Xcode image within a couple of days, however please note that this is not an SLA.
+We can not, and do not, provide an official SLA turnaround time for new Xcode images.

 Each Xcode image is built on top of a clean macOS install.
-We aim to keep the macOS version as stable as possible by only updating it when the minimum version requirement for Xcode is increased.
-When this occurs, we will update the macOS version to the latest stable version that is available.
+We aim to keep the macOS version reasonably up to date with the latest version available.
+Generally our images can be up to 2 minor/patch versions behind the latest stable version.

-When a new major version of macOS (e.g.,
+When a new major version of macOS (for example,

-11.0) is released, we will usually start to use this version after a minimum of two minor Xcode releases have passed to allow for any major bugs and issues to be resolved.
-The release timing for this is entirely dependent on Apple’s own release cycle, but will always be announced ahead of time on our Discuss forum.
+13.0) is released, we will usually start to use this version after a minimum of two minor Xcode releases have passed to allow for any major bugs and issues to be resolved.
+The release timing for this is entirely dependent on Apple’s own release cycle, but will always be announced on our Discuss forum.

 Help make this document better